-You'll work to a brief agreed with the client, creative director or account manager and will develop creative ideas and concepts.
-The appropriate media and style has to be chosen to meet the client's objectives.
+After agreeing a brief with the client, creative director or account manager you'll develop appropriate creative ideas and concepts that meet the client's objectives.

 The work demands creative flair, up-to-date knowledge of industry software and a professional approach to time, costs and deadlines.

-Salaries vary widely depending on the sector of employment, location and your experience and reputation.
+Salaries vary depending on the sector of employment, location and your experience and reputation.
 The best paid jobs are usually in London and other large cities.
-Salaries within in-house design teams tend to be higher than in design agencies.
+In-house design teams tend to offer higher salaries than design agencies.

 Income figures are intended as a guide only.

-Working hours are typically 37 hours a week, usually with some flexibility around start and finish times.
-Extra hours are likely when deadlines are approaching, and this may involve working into the early hours to get a job finished.
+Working hours are typically 37 to 40 hours a week, sometimes with some flexibility around start and finish times.
+It's likely that you'll have to work extra hours when deadlines are approaching.

-There are opportunities for part-time work, but these may be hard to find.
-Self-employment and freelance work are common but you will need several years' experience and established professional contacts.
+Part-time work opportunities exist, but may be hard to find.
+You'll need several years' experience and established professional contacts to become self-employed.